Digital-Humans-23/a1/README.md

 ![equation: generalized coordinate](imgs/eq-q.png)

-which is a concatenated vector of position of robot's base, orientation of robot's base and n<sub>j</sub> joint angles, we need to find a map between **q** vector and end effector position **p**<sub>EE</sub> expressed in world coordinate frame.
+which is a concatenated vector of position of the robot's base, orientation of the robot's base and n<sub>j</sub> joint angles, we need to find a map between **q** vector and end effector position **p**<sub>EE</sub> expressed in world coordinate frame.